bpedrohs/petersonmacedo/README.md

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/bpedrohs/portfolio-projects/blob/master/LICENSE)

 # About
 The application consists of a project content management system for the portfolio.
-Features a dashboard with login, administrator profile, project management (where you have control over categories and project posts) and users.
+Features a login page, administrator profile, project management (where you have control over project categories and posts) and users.

 ## Layout
 ![Dashboard](https://github.com/bpedrohs/assets/blob/main/port-v1/dashboard.png)